Shopify/ghostferry/docs/source/copydbinprod.rst

 Ghostferry has two built-in verifiers.
 They are designed to give you certainty that the data of the source and the target are identical after a move and nothing was corrupted/missed.
-They are designed to be used during the cutover process, when writes to the source database has stopped and writes to the target have not yet started.
+They are designed to be used during the cutover process, when writes to the source database have stopped and writes to the target have not yet started.
 During the run, both the source and target must be kept read only and thus incur downtime for your dataset.
 The two different verifiers have different downtime characteristics.
 See the :ref:`verifiers`